Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models: Related Work

-Increasing the active learning batch size, which refers to the number of samples selected per active learning iteration~\cite{citovsky2021batch,zhang2022scalable}, is one solution to enhance computational efficiency.
-However, it weakens the performance of active learning.
-Moreover, even when increasing the active learning batch size, there remains the considerable computational cost associated with training the entire network multiple times.
-Therefore, recent research has explored single-shot active learning based on pre-trained features~\cite{xie2023active}.
+Increasing the active learning batch size, which refers to the number of samples selected per active learning iteration, is one solution to enhance computational efficiency~\citep{citovsky2021batch,zhang2022scalable}.
+However, it weakens the performance of active learning, and there remains the considerable computational cost associated with training the entire network multiple times.
+Therefore, recent research has explored single-shot active learning based on pre-trained features~\citep{xie2023active}.
 However, as the number of labels increases, the effectiveness of this method gradually diminishes in comparison to other standard active learning strategies.

-Another solution to boost active learning efficiency is to use less computationally intensive models or training methods as proxy tasks for sample selection, known as Selection via Proxy (SVP)~\cite{coleman2019selection}.
-Typical proxy tasks include reducing model complexity, such as using models like ResNet8 or ResNet14, early stopping, or training linear classifiers or MLPs based on pre-trained features~\cite{zhang2023labelbench}.
+Another solution to boost active learning efficiency is to use less computationally intensive models or training methods as proxy tasks for sample selection, known as Selection via Proxy (SVP)~\citep{coleman2019selection}.
+Typical proxy tasks include reducing model complexity, such as using models like ResNet-8 or ResNet-14, early stopping, or training linear classifiers or MLPs based on pre-trained features~\citep{zhang2024labelbench}.
 However, these proxy tasks often have an impact on active learning performance and may result in savings in computation costs not outweighing the increase in annotation costs.
 As a result, practitioners are often faced with a trade-off between computational efficiency and the overall cost.